galaxyeagle/galaxyeagle.github.io/_posts/2020-06-26-Creating-Static-Website.md

 Further steps :

 Note that Jekyll is a static-site generator.
 You can create your static site & host it on your local server even without gems like jekyll or bundler or even the Ruby environment !
 You'll then need to write ALL codes by hand !
-That's not how you should
+That's not how you should do it though.
+Moreover once you've made your site you can host it not just on Github pages, but on Firebase, Wordpress, Amazon S3, Gitlab pages, etc. Many of these site-hosters have basic tools themselves which allow you to create basic sites directly online without using any site-generator on your local machine.
+Now focussing on Jekyll, it has different themes.
+By default, 'minima' is used, which is also a ruby gem in the Jekyll family.
+You can find gem "minima" written in your Gemfile by default.
+In order to change the theme, add disqus comments, add a sitemap, etc, you'll mainly need to edit the following :
+- Gemfile (lists the *gems*)
+- Config.yml file (lists the *plugins* which make settings for the respective gems)
+- index.md/index.html
+- _includes folder (create a new _includes folder in you LocalSite folder & copy the relevant files such as head.html,etc from C:\Ruby26-x64\lib\ruby\gems\2.6.0\gems\minima-2.5.1\_includes folder into your LocalSite folder & edit as needed or create new files if needed.
+The original files will be overriden.)
+- _layouts folder (follow same instructions as in _includes.
+Usually editing the 4 files present in this folder (default.html, home.html, page.html, post.html) suffices).

+Infact the C:\Ruby26-x64\lib\ruby\gems\2.6.0\gems\minima-2.5.1\ folder will have the following files:

+.
+├── LICENSE.txt
+├── README.md
+├── _includes
+│   ├── disqus_comments.html
+│   ├── footer.html
+│   ├── google-analytics.html
+│   ├── head.html
+│   ├── header.html
+│   ├── icon-github.html
+│   ├── icon-github.svg
+│   ├── icon-twitter.html
+│   └── icon-twitter.svg
+├── _layouts
+│   ├── default.html
+│   ├── home.html
+│   ├── page.html
+│   └── post.html
+├── _sass
+│   ├── minima
+│   │   ├── _base.scss
+│   │   ├── _layout.scss
+│   │   └── _syntax-highlighting.scss
+│   └── minima.scss
+└── assets
+    └── main.scss

+All these files can be overriden in your LocalSite folder as per requirement. (ref: https://jekyllrb.com/docs/themes/#overriding-theme-defaults )

 That's it folks !
 If you've any queries, let me know in the comments.